 After you’ve looked through shelters, look online for a specialist breeder.
 More often than not, you may be able to find a breeder, but not close by.
 If you have your hearts set on one of these dogs, be prepared to travel a bit.

-It’s important to find a reputable breeder when looking into special dogs, such as these French dogs.
-Because many people become a bit desperate when looking for less common breeds, they resort to non-reputable breeders.
+It’s important to find a reputable breeder when looking into special dogs, such as French dog breeds.
+Because many people become desperate when looking for less common breeds, they resort to non-reputable breeders.

 However, there are so many benefits in finding an experienced and responsible breeder.

-First, you will have access to the history of your future puppy.
-This means the medical information of the pup’s bloodline.
+First, you will have access to the history of your puppy.
+In other words, the medical history of the pup’s bloodline.
 Any potential ailments or diseases can be verified with a reputable breeder.
 Unless you’re adopting, never buy a dog without checking out the pedigree.

-What’s great about these reputable breeders is that they’re true professionals.
-You’ll have access to their knowledge and expertise.
+What’s great about these reputable breeders is that they’re true professionals, and you’ll have access to their knowledge and expertise.
 Raising a puppy can be a difficult task, so it’s probably a good idea to keep an expert on hand.

 And lastly, reputable breeders follow the breed standard.
+That is, these breeders are breeding for the “typical” appearance and temperament of that particular breed.
 Sleep well knowing that you’re getting what you paid for.

 Posts you may like: